tailSpike/promptpilot-pro/docs/CANVAS_BUILDER_V2_TEST_GUIDE.md

 # Canvas Builder V2 — Manual Verification Guide

-Note: This guide has a normalized twin in `docs/testing/manual/canvas-builder-v2.md`.
+Note: This guide has a normalized twin in `docs/testing/manual/canvas-builder-v2.md` and a story-named copy `docs/EPIC8_STORY3_CANVAS_BUILDER_TEST_GUIDE.md`.
 Please prefer the normalized path for new references.
 This copy remains for backward compatibility with existing links.

 This guide mirrors the Cypress acceptance test for EPIC 8 — Story 3 (Canvas Builder).
 Follow these steps to verify functionality manually.